cmu-05-499/cmu-05-499.github.io/docs/homework/HW1/1_pdf.md

 ## Getting Started

-1. You will need to install a copy of Adobe Acrobat Pro DC on your own computer to do this assignment.
+You will need to install a copy of Adobe Acrobat Pro DC on your own computer to do this assignment.
 Follow these instructions to get a free copy of Adobe Acrobat for use in this class.

 **Adobe Creative Cloud Install Instructions**

 1. Go to the Creative Cloud website (https://creativecloud.adobe.com) and click Sign In.
-2. Sign in using the Sign-in Instructions below.
+1. Sign in using the Sign-in Instructions below.
-3. Click Install Creative Cloud App.
+1. Click Install Creative Cloud App.
-4. Double-click the installer file and follow the instructions.
+1. Double-click the installer file and follow the instructions.
-5. Open the Adobe Creative Cloud application.
+1. Open the Adobe Creative Cloud application.
-6. Sign in using the Sign-in Instructions below.
+1. Sign in using the Sign-in Instructions below.
-7. Once the application opens, click the Install button for each app that you want to install.
+1. Once the application opens, click the Install button for each app that you want to install.
 NOTE: If you have been provided with a license but cannot access the software after installing or are on a trial, log out of the Acrobat program and log back in using the Sign-in Instructions below to reset the Adobe License on your computer.

 **Sign-in Instructions**

 1. Enter your Andrew email address when prompted.
-2. Click Continue and then, if prompted, click Company or School Account.
+1. Click Continue and then, if prompted, click Company or School Account.
-3. Enter your Andrew userID and password at the CMU Web Login screen.
+1. Enter your Andrew userID and password at the CMU Web Login screen.

-2. The goal of this assignment is to create an accessible PDF from an inaccessible one.
-We will list instructions here, but they are pulled from a [larger document](https://chi2021.acm.org/for-authors/presenting/papers/guide-to-an-accessible-submission)helpfully put together for the CHI 2021 conference.
+The goal of this assignment is to create an accessible PDF from an inaccessible one.
+We will list instructions here, but they are pulled from a [larger document](https://chi2021.acm.org/for-authors/presenting/papers/guide-to-an-accessible-submission) helpfully put together for the CHI 2021 conference.

 ## Instructions